-Like any consumer-driven Holiday in the west, Valentine's Day has become an excessive and wasteful celebration.
-While trying to express our love for friends, family and partners, we litter the planet with non-recyclable candy wrappers, take away containers carrying the dinner we couldn't finish and stock the shelves of our landfills by purchasing unnecessary cheap trinkets that will inevitably fall apart.
-And the consequences of our wasteful celebrations are felt intensely by the planet's waterways.
+Like any consumer-driven Holiday, Valentine’s Day has become an excessive and wasteful celebration.
+While trying to express our love for friends, family and partners, we litter the planet with non-recyclable candy wrappers, take away containers carrying the dinner we couldn’t finish and stock the shelves of our landfills by purchasing unnecessary cheap trinkets that will inevitably fall apart.

-This Valentine's Day, let's show our love for the water by making an effort to waste less.
-Here are some tips for a waste-free Valentine's Day:
+This Valentine’s Day, let’s show our love for water by making an effort to waste less.

 Look for package-free sweets

-If you are going to partake in the sweeter side of the Valentine's Day tradition, grab some jars, containers or bulk bags and head to a bulk store to stock up.
+Partaking in the sweeter side of the Valentine’s Day tradition?
+Grab some jars, containers or bulk bags and head to a bulk store to stock up.
 Many candy wrappers are made from mixed materials and are therefore not recyclable.
-Most candies and chocolates that you'll find in stores also come in unnecessary plastic bags, which you definitely want to avoid if you're trying to show love to the water.
+Most candies and chocolates that you’ll find in stores also come in unnecessary plastic bags, which you definitely want to avoid if you’re trying to be nice to the planet.

-You can use the handy Bulk Locator to find a bulk store near you!
+You can use Bea Johnson’s handy Bulk Locator to find a bulk store close to you.

 Don't purchase a new outfit